andrewray/iocaml/README.md

 $ opam install iocaml
 ```

 which will install the kernels and server.
-The individual kernels can be instaled with
+The individual kernels can be installed with

 ```
 $ opam install iocaml-kernel